jaydenwindle/PythonWebScraping/tasks.md

 ### Import the `requests` library

-We're going to use the [`requests`](https://requests.readthedocs.io/en/master/) Python library to make requests to `https://www.pluralsight.com/` and download the HTML source code, much like your browser does.
+We're going to use the [`requests`](https://requests.readthedocs.io/en/master/) Python library to make requests to the Pluralsight homepage (`https://www.pluralsight.com/`) and download the HTML source code.

 To start, `import requests` at the top of your `scraping.py` file.